 1. Be aware of anti-competitive risks

 Competition law applies to all businesses.
-Whether you're a small or large business, in the online markets, sales, or bricks-and-mortar outlets, you need to be aware of the risks.
+Whether you're a small or large business in the online markets, sales, or brick-and-mortar outlets, you need to be aware of the risks.

-3. Spot and react to price-fixing red flags
+3. Spot & react to price-fixing red flags

-This is where knowing the risks makes it easier for people to spot and prevent red flags for potential price fixing.
+Knowing the risks makes it easier for people to spot and prevent red flags for potential price-fixing.

-If you do find yourself in a trade meeting where price fixing or other anti-competitive practices are discussed, be sure to have your objections minuted (if possible).
-Make your excuses and leave promptly, then report it to Legal/Compliance.
+If you find yourself in a trade meeting where anti-competitive practices are discussed, be sure to have your objections minuted (if possible).
+Make your excuses and leave promptly, then report it to your legal or compliance team.

-Aside from price fixing, anti-competitive practices include abusing a dominant position.
-If your company has more than a 40% market share or is not affected by normal competitive restraints, then you hold the 'dominant position'.
+Aside from price-fixing, anti-competitive practices include abusing a dominant position.
+If your company has more than a 40% market share or is not affected by normal competitive restraints, you hold the 'dominant position'.

 The CMA's latest cartel awareness campaign, Do What's Right, provides useful information for reporting cartels.
 If you've been directly involved, you can call 020 3738 6833 for confidential guidance.
 If you speak up first, you may avoid sanctions.

 If you've seen price-fixing take place, you can also report it on +44 (0)20 3738 6888.

 How much do your employees really understand about competition law and its practices?
 To help, we have produced a free training presentation, packed with interactive learning activities, to use in your company.

 We regularly publish informative Competition Law blogs.
 Our Competition Law compliance course will help your employees understand anti-competitive practices, how to avoid them and why to speak up if they see anti-competitive behaviour.